wmfs/tymly/packages/tymly-doc-generator/hugo-site/content/key-concepts/index.md

 ## Blueprints

-In Tymly, a "__blueprint__" describes related functionality that adds value to an organization.
+In Tymly, "__blueprints__" provide a way to describe some related components that can coalesce to produce useful software.
-Typically a blueprint will describe all the workflows, rules and forms affecting a business function or team - but they're equally suited to describing open data and ETL pipelines.
+Typically a blueprint will describe all the workflows, rules and UI affecting a business function or team - but they're equally suited to describing open-data products and ETL pipelines as well.

 ![Cartoon illustration of people looking inside a Blueprint](/images/inside-a-blueprint.png#center)